judith-tonhauser/projective-probability-ARCHIVED/plan.md

 - Goal: to identify the extent to which the content of the clausal complement follows from an unembedded sentence with an attitude predicate.
 - The clausal complements are the 20 clauses for which we established facts in the prior probability experiment that result in the eventualities described by these clauses to have a higher versus a lower prior.
-- The attitude predicates are categorized by their veridicality and the projectivity of the content of their complement. [**DO WE NEED TO HAVE ALL FOUR COMBINATIONS EQUALLY OFTEN?
-SEE TABLE BELOW**]
+- The attitude predicates are categorized by their veridicality and the projectivity of the content of their complement.
+Our goal (for now) is to include 20 attitude predicates of which roughly half entail the content of the complement (i.e., are highly veridical) and roughly half are of low or lower veridicality.
+The predicates are also such that the content of the clausal complement of roughly half is projective and of roughly half is not projective.
+(Not all four possible combinations are equally represented however.)
+A difficulty in establishing which predicates fall into which group is that projectivity and veridicality have not been empirically tested for many of them.
 - Response task: Given the standard definition of entailment (see above), we need a task that probes the extent to which the attitude sentence can be true and the content of the clausal complement false, i.e., the extent to which the truth of the content of the clausal complement follows from the attitude sentence.
 - Contradiction task: